 What are Chinch Bugs?

-Visual identification of chinch bugs can be difficult as they are no larger than 1/6 of an inch long.
+Visual identification of chinch bugs can be difficult as they are no larger than 1/6 of an inch (5 mm.) long.
 In large populations, you can often smell them when you walk across the infected area.
 Their damage occurs in dry, stressed grass during the hottest months of the summer.
 Both adult insects and their nymphs cause turf destruction.
-And both have that characteristic unpleasant stench when crushed.
+Both also have that characteristic unpleasant stench when crushed.

 Adults have black bodies and folded wings while nymphs are brick red with a band of white over the back.
 Adults overwinter in the grass and reproduce in spring.
 A female can lay over 500 eggs, which become voracious eating machines.
 Chinch bug control is, therefore, most important in late winter and early spring with good cultural methods.